 Context

-On November 22, 2013, fifty years to the day after President John F. Kennedy was assassinated, the City of Dallas revealed a permanent tribute at Dealey Plaza to honor his vision, leadership, and enduring legacy.
+Fifty years to the day after President John F. Kennedy was assassinated, the City of Dallas revealed a permanent tribute at Dealey Plaza to honor his vision, leadership, and enduring legacy.
 This project wasn’t just another graphic design job for me.
 It was an honor to be chosen among artists and designers worldwide, because of my love for typography and deep reverence for what it can do for such a solemn and sincere commemoration.

 What I did